codingforentrepreneurs/Guides/install_django_windows.md

 ```

-If something was already in `variable value` the end result will look something like:
+If something was already in `Variable Value` the end result will look something like:

 ```